{

 "watch_vectors": [

-"Iranian naval activity in the Strait of Hormuz",
+"Iranian military deployments and exercises in the Strait of Hormuz.",

 ],